 No matter what your problem is, no matter how complex or nuanced, you can always reach out to the Salesforce Community to help.
 The Trailblazer Community is a great place to start.
 There are thousands of passionate Salesforce advocates willing to help where they can and provide answers and assistance where required.
 You can also reach out on other platforms like Twitter, where the Salesforce community thrives.

 Flows are a wonderful way to create automation within your Salesforce org.
 That said, there are lots of traps and pitfalls that you can fall into along the way if you’re not educated on how to avoid them.
-The beauty of Salesforce is that you can always learn more – there are stacks of learning materials out there that you can utilise and many other Salesforce users and partners that are willing to help further.
+The beauty of Salesforce is that you can always learn more – there are stacks of learning materials out there that you can utilize and many other Salesforce users and partners that are willing to help further.